-A physical oceanographic mooring with instruments to measure the temperature, salinity and current in the upper 50 m of the water column was deployed to monitor the vertical structure in the water column during the 1992 and 1993 cruise periods.
+A physical oceanographic mooring with instruments to measure temperature, salinity and current in the upper 50 m of the water column was deployed to monitor the vertical structure in the water column during the 1992 and 1993 survey periods.

-VACM: Vector Averaging Current Meters were attached at 15m and 45m to record current velocity and temperature 16 times per hour.
+Vector Averaging Current Meters (VACM): were attached at 15 m and 45 m to record current velocity and temperature 16 times per hour.

-RBR Temperature Loggers (TPODS): Single channel temperature loggers (model series XL-105) used in fixed mode of operation as part of the moored array.
+RBR Temperature Loggers (TPODS): single channel temperature loggers (model series XL-105) used in fixed mode of operation as part of the moored array.
 Temperature observations were recorded every 2 minutes of their deployment.
-Instruments were attached at 5, 25, and 35 meters.
+Instruments were attached at 5, 25 and 35 m.

-Seabird Electronics Seacat Model 16: Internally recording temperature / conductivity instruments intended for fixed mooring operations.
-Instruments were attached at 1, 10, 20, 30, 40, and 50 meters and recording every 2 minutes.
+Seabird Electronics Seacat Model 16: internally recording temperature/conductivity instruments intended for fixed mooring operations.
+Instruments were attached at 1, 10, 20, 30, 40 and 50 m and recording every 2 minutes.